nnukwummuoo/ritual-ui/README.md

 2. On Success

-Stores user data (e.g., nickname, userID, tokens) in localStorage.
+Stores user data (e.g., username, userID, tokens) in localStorage.

 Updates the Redux store with setUser and setIsLoggedIn.